 With many of us getting older, it’s no secret that a growth industry is surrounding the aging population.
-Floor covering is no exception.
+Flooring Options for Senior Living is no exception.
 Independent Living facilities are more or less an apartment complex or condominium geared towards seniors.
 Assisted Living and Memory Care facilities provide a higher level of care and Skilled Nursing facilities are the highest level of care outside of a hospital.

 Like many healthcare settings, resilient flooring is reached for first, but there are many types of flooring used in senior living facilities.
 We still see a lot of carpet being used in independent living apartments, and in public areas in assisted living.
 The warm aesthetic, underfoot comfort, and acoustic benefits are still in demand.
 Carpet tile is the most common and has the benefit of being easier to install than broadloom with regard to staging the job – spaces don’t have to be completely emptied of furniture.
 It’s also easy to replace a few tiles if they get damaged or worn.
 “Solution Dyed” products have color throughout the fibers so it withstands staining, soiling, and fading.